ramadatta/CPWorkFlow/Pipeline/Aqueous_Data_Analysis/readme.md

 ## Molecular epidemiology and genomic analysis of individual patient isolates and environmental sampling reveals transmission of bacterial plasmids harboring carbapenem resistant genes

+### Abstract

+#### Objectives
+The incidence of carbapenem-resistant Enterobacterales (CRE) is found to be increasing since year 2010 in Singapore.
+To this end, we have used Whole Genome Sequencing (WGS) to characterize and analyze the chromosomal and plasmid molecular epidemiology of CRE from patients and hospital environment in Singapore.

+#### Methods
+A total of Seventy Enterobacterales isolates (patient n=12; environmental=58;) were sequenced for short-reads from Illumina and long-reads from Oxford Nanopore GridION platforms.
+The resulting sequence data was assembled and multilocus sequence types (MLST), species assignment, resistome & virulome analysis and plasmid replicon types and phylogenetic relationships between the samples was determined.

+#### Results
+Majority of the CPE isolates (61.4%; 43/70) were identified as Serratia marcescens followed by Klebsiella Pneumonia (24.2%; 17/70), Enterobacter cloacae (7.14%; 5/70), Escherichia coli (5.7%; 4/70), Klebsiella oxytoca (1.42%; 1/70). blaOXA-48 was found to be the most abundant carbapenemase gene from all the isolates (60/70).
+Co-carriage of multiple CP genes in samples was not observed.
+Except for the Enterobacter Species, the blaOXA-48 gene was pre-dominantly found to be present on a 67-kb plasmid in Serratia and Klebsiella species.
+Overall, X transmission clusters were identified from N=70 isolates.

+#### Conclusions
+Combination of short-read and long-read sequencing can effectively help to determine the transmission of carbapenemase gene and in characterizing the specific plasmid carrying the carbapenemase gene.
+The current study of the isolates further our understanding CPE in the hospital setting.
+Also, clear associations between patient and environmental isolates were found by studying the transmission of carbapenem resistant plasmids.
+This reveals that the surrounding environment of patient has certainly plays in CPE transmission dynamics.

 [RefPaper1](https://sci-hub.se/https://doi.org/10.1093/jac/dkaa398) , [RefPaper2](https://sci-hub.se/https://doi.org/10.1093/jac/dkz146)

 ### Introduction:
 * Most important problem in healthcare setting
 * Which order of bacteria is causing it?
 What makes it more deadly and powerful to attack the humans?